ashleynolan/dg-blog/src/templates/pages/blog/20130107-new-year-new-ideas.md

 title: New Year, New Ideas
 url: new-year-new-ideas
-description: "Scrapping resolutions, and making some realistic plans."
+description: "Scrapping resolutions and making some realistic plans."

 posted: 2013-01-07T09:00